Sexual Harassment Policy (includes Sexual Violence/Assault)

 If a student victim of any of these crimes is uncomfortable directly contacting local law enforcement or the University Public Safety Department, the student may contact any of the individuals designated in Section VI. above to receive student complaints of sexual harassment.
 Such persons will assist the student in contacting local law enforcement.

 University Counseling Services and several local hospitals have counselors available to assist victims of these crimes.
 Contact information for these resources is set forth above in Section X. In addition, victims of sexual violence/assault may contact the rape hotline offered by Women’s Support & Community Services—Tel: (314) 531-2003.
-NOTE: Women’s Support & Community Services is not affiliated with the University and will not forward a complaint of sexual violence/assault to the University without the victim’s consent.
+NOTE: Women’s Support & Community Services is not affiliated with the University and will not forward a complaint of sexual violence/assault to the University without the person’s consent.

 XII.
 Investigation of a Complaint

 The procedures for investigating and resolving complaints shall be carried out promptly, fairly, and impartially.
-All complaints of sexual harassment (including sexual violence/assault) will be immediately and thoroughly investigated by the appropriate administrator or his/her designee (the “Investigator”).
+All complaints of sexual harassment (including sexual violence/assault) will be immediately and thoroughly investigated by the appropriate administrator or a designee (the “Investigator”).

-Upon receipt of a complaint, the Title IX Coordinator will immediately consult with the Director of Public Safety (or his/her designee) to determine whether there is a continuing threat to the complainant or to the campus community.
-If it is determined a threat exists, the University reserves the right to take appropriate measures to protect the safety of the complainant and/or the University Community.
+Upon receipt of a complaint, the Title IX Coordinator will immediately consult with the Director of Public Safety (or a designee) to determine whether there is a continuing threat to the complainant or to the campus community.
+The University reserves the right to take appropriate measures to protect the safety of the complainant and/or the University Community.
 The University may also issue a “Timely Warning” under the Clery Act.
 Pending the outcome of the investigation, the University will also take appropriate interim measures to protect the complainant from further sexual harassment and retaliation.
 Such measures may include, but are not limited to, modification of living, academic, transportation, and work arrangements if so requested by the complainant and if such accommodations are reasonably available, regardless if the complainant also chooses to report the incident to campus public safety or local law enforcement; change in class schedule; restriction of campus access; temporary ban from campus or interim suspension from campus pending a hearing; no-contact orders; and reporting the matter to local law enforcement.
-Also, if a complainant has obtained a temporary restraining order or other no contact order against the alleged perpetrator from a criminal, civil, or tribal course, the complainant should provide such information to the Director of Public Safety and/or the Assistant Dean for Compliance and Recruitment and Title IX Coordinator.
+Also, if a complainant has obtained a temporary restraining order or other no contact order against the alleged perpetrator from a criminal, civil, or tribal court, the complainant should provide such information to the Director of Public Safety and/or the Assistant Dean for Compliance and Recruitment and Title IX Coordinator.
 The University will take all reasonable and legal action to implement the order.

 XIII.
 Concurrent University Investigation and Criminal Investigation

 Some instances of sexual violence/assault may also constitute criminal conduct.
 In such instances, the complainant is also encouraged to file a report with local law enforcement and, if requested, the University will assist the complainant in doing so (see Section VI. above).
 The pendency of a criminal investigation, however, does not relieve the University of its obligation to investigate sexual harassment.
-Therefore, to the extent doing so does not interfere with any criminal investigation, the University will proceed with its own investigation and resolution of the complaint despite the pendency of a criminal investigation.
-If necessary to avoid interfering with a pending criminal investigation, the University will delay its own investigation but only as long as reasonably necessary to avoid interfering with the pending criminal investigation.

 NOTE: The standards for finding a violation of criminal law are different from the standards for finding a violation of this policy (i.e., “beyond a reasonable doubt” in criminal cases versus “more likely than not” for purposes of this policy).
 As a result, the outcome of any criminal proceeding is not necessarily determinative of whether a violation of this policy has occurred.